A letter from our Director

 - Hidden Spire, our theatre collaboration with Crisis, will happen but we don’t yet know when.
 In the meantime, you can now watch the documentary Life Is A Circus about the last Hidden Spire project for free.

 - We are already offering plays and other links to watch online, as well as the Life is a Circus film.
-Keep an eye on our Facebook and Twitter channels.
+Keep an eye on our Facebook and Twitter channels, and our new page: Arts at a Safe Distance.

 - We are working with Oxford Playhouse and other theatres across the county to try and coordinate online offers and possibly commission small pieces of work that can be offered digitally.